andresoliv/Lazy_shopper_v2/README.md

 # Lazy_shopper_v2
-A cool interface to make shopping easy
+A Tinder-like interface for shopping